-We own and operate a number of properties through qualified REIT subsidiaries, "QRSs".
-The QRSs are treated as qualified REIT subsidiaries under the Code.
+We own and operate a number of properties through subsidiaries, known as qualified REIT subsidiaries, or "QRSs".
 Code Section 856(i) provides that a corporation which is a qualified REIT subsidiary shall not be treated as a separate corporation, and all assets, liabilities, and items of income, deduction, and credit of a qualified REIT subsidiary shall be treated as assets, liabilities and such items (as the case may be) of the REIT.
 Thus, in applying the tests for REIT qualification described in this prospectus under the heading "Taxation of Omega," the QRSs will be ignored, and all assets, liabilities and items of income, deduction, and credit of such QRSs will be treated as our assets, liabilities and items of income, deduction, and credit.